-QCRI has engaged a distinguished group of international scholars, scientists, and engineers to provide advice and direction for the Institute.
-Chaired by Richard A. DeMillo, a Distinguished Professor of Computing at the Georgia Institute of Technology (Georgia Tech), the Strategic Advisory Council meets twice a year to assess QCRI’s progress and make recommendations for future endeavors.
+QCRI has engaged a distinguished group of international scholars, scientists, and engineers to advise the Institute on strategic issues in order to maxmize the quality and impact of research investments and to enhance the reputation of Institute.
+Chaired by Ruzena Bajcsy, Professor of Electrical Engineering and Computer Sciences at the University of California - Berkeley, and Director Emeritus of the Center for Information Technology Research in the Interest of Science (CITRIS), the Scientific Advisory Committee meets twice a year to assess QCRI’s progress and make recommendations for future endeavors.

 In the News

 It has been 20 years since political scientist Samuel P. Huntington published his influential “Clash of Civilizations” prediction that cultural differences and “fault lines between civilizations will...

 Tim Berners Lee, inventor of the World Wide Web, will deliver a talk in Doha about the future of the Web.

 QCRI's Dr. Halima Bensmail, Computational Science and Engineering, will be a keynote speaker at this event.

 Joint Boeing and QCRI research symposium to highlight new approaches to valuable data extraction

 The Qatar Foundation Annual Research Conference (ARC ’13) will bring together distinguished researchers and experts to discuss the growing dependence on computing and networking technologies by the world’s economies, and the unprecedented security concerns and risk this has to a nation’s cyber infrastructure.
 For the first time at the annual conference, organised by Qatar Foundation Research and Development (QF R&D), cyber security as a large-scale research challenge will be addressed in-depth through discussions and debates on risks, emerging threats and opportunities.